fboes/blogophon/docs/markdown.md

 ```

-Thre are also [special post types](special-post-types.md), which are activated by choosing a special `Classes` value.
+There are also [special post types](special-post-types.md), which are activated by choosing a special `Classes` value.

 Basic Markdown example
 ----------------------